 On the morning of November 23rd 1993, it was cold and clear with fresh snow on the ground.
 Milo spotted the massive buck and quickly took aim.
 After a nervous few moments, Milo was able to make the perfect shot and the buck was his.
 Milo was stunned by what he had just accomplished.

 The Milo Hanson buck had an inside spread of 24 inches and an incredible gross score of 213 4/8 with a weight of around 200 lbs.
 The right antler had 8 points and left antler had 6 points.
 The length of the right main beam length was 28 3/8″ and the left main beam was 28 1/8″.
 The greatest spread measured 29 1/8″ according to the official score sheet.

 The buck was scored on January 22, 1994.
 As of 2023, the Milo Hanson buck still holds the title as the largest typical whitetail deer ever taken by a hunter.

 The estimated age for the Milo Hanson buck was 3.5 to 4.5 years old.

 According to the Pope & Young score sheet, the Milo Hanson buck was killed about 5 miles north of Biggar, Saskatchewan, Canada on November of 1993.

 Milo Hanson buck recognitions and awards

-Milo was extremely proud of himself and his accomplishment.
-He was featured in several magazines and newspapers and was even invited to the Pope and Young Club’s banquet to be honored for his incredible achievement.
+Milo was featured in several magazines and newspapers and was even invited to the Pope and Young Club’s banquet to be honored for his incredible harvest and achievement.

 Milo’s buck has become an iconic symbol of hunting and wildlife conservation.
 It has been featured in countless hunting magazines and books and is often celebrated by hunters and wildlife conservationists alike.
 Milo Hanson’s world record buck is a reminder of the beauty of nature and the importance of preserving wildlife.